This tutorial will show you how to install the Raspberry Pi Pico toolchain on Windows 10 for C and C++ development.

 Windows, however, is a different story.
 Installing the toolchain is an arduous process, requiring multiple programs and manually modifying the Windows Path.
 The Raspberry Pi Pico getting started guide shows you how to do this, but I have issues with two parts: you need to install Build Tools for Visual Studio (around 6 GB) and you must run VS Code from within a Developer Command Prompt every time.

 This guide walks you through an alternative way of installing the C/C++ toolchain for the Pico, using MinGW in place of the Build Tools for Visual Studio.
+Note that this guide is meant for intermediate/advanced users; it assumes you have some familiarity with environment variables in Windows and CMake.

 Directory Setup